 And most companies don’t do a very good job of applying security updates to their computers.
 So if you can get someone to do something, you can probably get them to help you manipulate a weakness in a computer system.
 Chain those two things together successfully, and you have a breach.

 Hacking campaigns increasingly involve teams, including skilled writers and graphic designers and not just people who are good at breaking into computer systems.
 That’s why you can’t just assume a message is bad if it’s written in broken English anymore.
 The fake messages often sound better than the real ones.

 Anyone with enough motivation can learn the necessary skills.
 So that’s why self-defense increasingly has to include some knowledge of computer defense.

 The multi-million dollar idea

 If you’re a software developer looking for the next idea that will be worth multiple millions of dollars, I’ll give it to you for free.
 I’ll give the idea away because every security professional wants it but none have managed to develop it themselves yet.

-Develop a mail filter that can reliably parse a mail message for scammy characteristics–mail headers that don’t add up would be a good start–and filter those messages so that ordinary computer users don’t ever see these messages in the first place, or at least the dangerous elements of the message get filtered out.
+Develop a mail filter that can reliably parse a mail message for scammy characteristics.
+Mail headers that don’t add up would be a good start.
+Make it filter those messages so that ordinary computer users don’t ever see these messages in the first place, or at least the dangerous elements of the message get filtered out.
 It’s a similar problem to spam filtering, perhaps easier in some ways but definitely more difficult in other ways.

-It’s easier said than done, but if you develop such a product and it ends up working reliably, not only will lots of companies buy it quickly, but in a matter of a few years, you can expect every company to be required to buy it in order to meet their contractual requirements to do business, much like it’s nearly impossible to be in business today without having some contractual or regulatory requirement to run antivirus software.
+It’s easier said than done.
+But if you develop such a product and it ends up working reliably, lots of companies will buy it quickly.
+And companies could start requiring other companies to buy it in order to meet their contractual requirements to do business.
+It’s nearly impossible to be in business today without having some contractual or regulatory requirement to run antivirus software.
 For this reason, you can also expect the opportunity to sell out to a large, existing software company to come rather quickly.